dankamongmen/notcurses/doc/man/man3/notcurses_metric.3.md

 # BUGS

-This function is difficult to understand.
+This function is difficult to understand, and takes too many arguments.

+This function uses a library-wide instance of **struct notcurses**, created in **notcurses_init**.
+If **notcurses_init** is called multiple times in a process's lifetime, behavior is undefined.
+If **notcurses_stop** is called, behavior is undefined.

 # SEE ALSO